ahmedesa/laravel-api-tool-kit-docs/actions.md

 # Actions
 {: .no_toc }

 The Actions feature employs the command design pattern to encapsulate business logic within distinct and organized classes.
-This approach enhances code structure, readability, and maintainability in your Laravel application.{: .fs-6 .fw-300 }
+This approach enhances code structure, readability, and maintainability in your Laravel application.

 ## Table of contents
 {: .no_toc .text-delta }